 Requirement by Zoning District Development Feature CN Neighborhood Commercial CO Office Commercial CBD Central Business District Residential density Maximum number of dwelling units allowed in a project.
 The actual number of units allowed will be determined by the City through subdivision or planning permit approval, as applicable.
-Maximum density 24 units per acre 24 units per acre 40 units per acre Setbacks Minimum and, where noted, maximum setbacks required for primary structures.
-See Section 18.30.100 for exceptions to these requirements.
+Maximum density 24 units per acre 24 units per acre 40 units per acre Setbacks Minimum and, where noted, may 18.30.100 for exceptions to thes kimum setbacks required for prima e requirements.
 Front Same as the front setback for an R zone on the same block; 10 ft elsewhere.
 20 ft for buildings 20 ft or more in height; 15 ft for other buildings.
 None allowed - Building facades shall abut the back of the public sidewalk, except as provided in 18.22.060.
 Side - Interior (each) Same as the front setback required for an R zone abutting the side property line; none required elsewhere.
 10 ft; 15 ft adjacent to an abutting R zone.
-None required Side - Street side None required Same as front setback None required Rear 15 ft; 5 ft adjacent to an alley.
+None required Side - Street side Street side None required Same as front setback None required Rear 15 ft; 5 ft adjacent to an alley.
 10 ft; 15 ft adjacent to an abutting R zone; 5 ft adjacent to an alley.
 15 ft for a building 12 ft or more in height on a site abutting an R zone; 5 ft adjacent to an alley; none required elsewhere.
-Floor area ratio (FAR) Permit approval to accommodate Maximum allowable floor area ratio for non-residential projects.
-FAR may be increased with Use Permit approval to accommodate housing units and/or live-work units in a mixed-use project to a maximum FAR of 2.0 for a mixed-use project.
-0.40 0.40 2.00 Site coverage Maximum percentage of the total lot area that may be covered by impervious surfaces.
-Maximum coverage No limitation Height limit ructures.
-See Section 18.30.060 (I rement requirements, and height lii Maximum height 25 ft 25 ft; 35 ft with Use Permit approval.
-35 ft and 3 stories; 45 ft and 3 stories with Use Permit approval.
-Fencing See Section on 18.30.050 (Fences, Walls, and Screening) Landscaping See Chapter 18.34 (Landscaping Stand dards) Parking Sec e Chapter 18.36 (Parking and Load ling) Signs See Chapter 18.38 (Signs)
+Floor area ratio (FAR) Maximum allowable floor area ratio for non-residential projects.
+FAR may be increased with L Permit approval to accommodate housing units and/or live-work units in a mixed-use project to 0.40 0.40 2.00 Site coverage Maximum percentage of t he total lot area that may be cover ed by impervious surfaces.
+Maximum coverage No limitation Height limit Maximum allowable height of structures.
+See Section 18.30.060 (Height Limits and Exceptions) for height measurement requirements, and height limit exceptions.
+Maximum height 25 ft: 35 ft with Use Permi 35 ft and 3 stories; 45 ft and 3 stories with Use Permit approval.
+Fencing See Section 18.30.050 (Fences, Walls, and Screening) Landscaping See Chapter 18.34 (Landscaping Stand dards) Parking See Chapter 18.36 (Parking and Loading) Signs See Chapter 18.38 (Signs)